-Learn about YouTube's Content ID system and start earning money every time your song is played.
+Learn about how YouTube Content ID works and start earning your money every time your song is played.

 What is YouTube Content ID?

 YouTube’s Content ID is basically a digital fingerprinting system that music artists and labels can use to easily identify and manage their copyrighted content on YouTube.
 If someone makes a video using your track, you can earn royalties on it.
 The system also helps make sure that your works aren’t being illegally shared and monetized by others.

 How does YouTube Content ID monetization work?

 If you distribute your music with amuse using our Boost or Pro plan, you just upload your music and select Youtube Content ID as a store, then we upload your music to us and then we upload it to the YouTube Content ID system.
 Then, your song is compared against audio and video files that have been uploaded by users all around the world.
 If a match is found, we will start to monetize that video for you and ensure that you’re earning royalties on your creative work.